deferpanic/goweave/README.md

   gofmt -r 'bytes.Compare(a, b) == 0 -> bytes.Equal(a, b)'
   ```

-* Why not AST?
+* Why not do everything via the AST?
   I think we want to move all the regexen to AST.
 This started out as a
-POC and I wanted functionality first.
+POC and I wanted functionality first - correctness comes after.

 * What about IR generation?
   This is probably the next step in the chain after converting most of